JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ## Specification

-* Let us step back from syntax and look at the bigger picture
+* Terminology

-* Specification: *what* the program should do
+   - Specification: *what* the program should do
-* Implementation: *how* it does it
+   - Implementation: *how* it does it

+* Let us step back and look at the bigger picture of specifying

-### Why specify?
+### Correctness

-* You have to have at least some idea what your goal is before you start coding
-* The more clear that goal is, the better chance you will make it
+* The high-level goal is to have software that is "correct"
+* But there are vastly different degrees of precision on what "correct" means
+   - Informal spec.: we had some vague idea of what the code should do, wrote it, iteratively addressed feedback of users
+   - Semi-formal spec.: Sat down with stakeholds, wrote out a specification document
+   - Rigorous spec.: Have an unambiguous mathematical notion of what correct behavior should be, write it out as the formal specification, make sure code meets it.
+* In practice all of these modes can be fruitful depending on the project and the component of the project.

-### Degrees of specification
+### Forms of specification

 * Requirements and Design documents: high-level informal descriptions of what the app should do
   - This is the classic form of specification in software engineering; far from code